Shiwan-Fang/recipe-app-api/notes/2_GitHub_actions_TDD.md

   - Set trigger as push, meaning everytime we push the code to out github repo, it will trigger github actions
   - Add steps for running testing and linting
 - Configure DockerHub authentication.
 (Done in [project setup section](notes/1_Proj_setup.md))
+- Test GitHub actions
+  Head over to our git proj -> push our code in the terminal -> refresh the github action page